 With the arrival of digital marketing in the early 80’s, many companies began to take a serious look at their marketing.
 They realised that their primarily outbound strategy had to change.
 Their consumers didn’t appreciate being interrupted in their daily lives.
 However, with the creation of inbound marketing, they still irritated their consumers with spammy emails, popups and “subtle” cookies for following their every move.
 No wonder the EU felt inclined to develop its GDPR (General Data Protection Regulation).

-What has changed during 2018 is marketing’s deeper awareness of, if not complete adherence to, what customers like and dislike.
-The major trends that we have seen this year and their impact on marketing, include:
+What has changed over the past five years is marketing’s deeper awareness of, if not complete adherence to, what customers like and dislike.
+The major trends that we have seen and their impact on marketing, include:

 - Chatbots, especially through Facebook Messenger and WhatsApp, to catch consumers on the go with highly personalised messaging.

-- The use of Voice.
+- The use of voice.
 With the battle between Amazon, Microsoft and Google in the voice search and commands domain, customers can get answers just by asking.
-These are a huge challenge for businesses, because being on the first page of search results is no longer enough; you have to be first!
+This is a huge challenge for businesses because being on the first page of search results is no longer enough; you have to be first!

-- Video is taking over social media, with its rapid rise on YouTube, Twitter and Facebook.
+- Video is taking over social media, with its rapid rise on YouTube, Vimeo, Twitter and Facebook.

 - Influencer marketing is giving way to customer journey mapping with the increased detail that IoT can provide.
 Many organisations have moved their marketing plans to mirror their customers’ path to purchase.
 Or rather paths, as personalisation continues to trump mass engagement.